This page details various jobs and positions I have held in a professional capacity and provides more details than can be found in my CV.

 During summer 2008, I was one of nineteen chemical engineering students working for ExxonMobil at the Fawly refinery Southampton.
 This was an eight week course and we were split into groups of two to three to work on small projects around the plant.

 My partner and I were based in the butyl polymers unit working closely with the process support group and the operators.
 Our project was to determine the suitability of an ultrasonic flow meter for the use in a process line and present my findings to the rest of the butyl polymers team.

-Due to the unreliable nature of the ultrasonic flow meter, we examined alternative solutions and examined existing orifice plate flow meters already placed in line.
-These meters had been considered unreliable in the past however after contacting process engineers on a similar plant in Baytown, Texas we found that setting the orifice plates up under a different configuration gave reliable readings and were able to recommend more detailed testing using the new configuration.
+Due to the unreliable nature of the ultrasonic flow meter, we examined alternative solutions and examined existing orifice plate flow meters already placed in the line.
+These meters had been considered unreliable in the past; however, after contacting process engineers on a similar plant in Baytown, Texas we found that setting the orifice plates up under a different configuration gave reliable readings and were able to recommend more detailed testing using the new configuration.

-This placement also gave me the chance to familiarise myself with the other units on the refinery including site visits to the main distillation sections and the cat cracker.
-I was also able to develop a greater understanding of the industry regarding economics, organisation and challenges.
+This placement gave me the chance to familiarise myself with the other units on the refinery, including site visits to the main distillation sections and the cat cracker.
+I was also able to develop a greater understanding of the industry regarding economics, organisation, and challenges.

 As part of the 2007 Edinburgh University iGem team, I worked over the summer within a multidisciplinary team of students to develop a novel new biological device.
 This involved working closely with biologists and informatics students to design a piece of genetic code.
-We developed a device that will allow other devices to count cell divisions and were also working on the production of "self flavouring yoghurt".
+We developed a device that will allow other devices to count cell divisions.
+We also worked on the production of "self flavouring yoghurt".
 We presented our work at the international conference held at MIT in November.